defold/doc/docs/en/manuals/shader.md

 ![Flat grid](images/shader/grid_flat.png)

-However, the shader can do much more than staight transformations.
+However, the shader can do much more than straight transformations.
 It can freely modify the positions of the vertices and deform the model:

 ```glsl
 uniform mediump mat4 view_proj;